-In front of Paprika restaurant, leafy jungle shades the curvaceous, asymmetric pool, edged by paprika-bright loungers.
+In front of Papaya restaurant, leafy jungle shades the curvaceous, asymmetric pool, edged by papaya-bright loungers.
 The pool has stepped entry and a Jacuzzi to one side.

 Secluded by the canopy, Casa Gandhi is an open-sided wooden shala beside a lily pond that’s the place for yoga sessions, as well as spa treatments.
 Massages can be deep-tissue or ayurvedic with optional energy healing treatments.